Xen Kria SOM Starter Kits Support

 /dev/sda2 4194312 12582919 8388608 4G 83 Linux

-Enter command sudo fdisk /dev/sda, Enter n to create a new partition.
-It will ask about partition type, enter p, next it will ask about Partition number, please hit enter or enter the number 3.
-Finally, it will ask for First and Last Sector - hit enter to automatically create partition with all remaining storage on sd card.
+Enter the sudo fdisk /dev/sda command, and enter n to create a new partition.
+You are prompted about the partition type, enter p, next for the Partition number, hit Enter or enter the number 3.
+Finally, for First and Last Sector, hit Enter to automatically create a partition with all remaining storage on the SD card.

 Command (m for help): n